COVID-19 update from the UF Health Proton Therapy Institute – READ MORE

 Children treated for brain tumors often have significant long-term effects from the radiation therapy.
 Even low radiation doses can produce declines in memory and intelligence, as well as damage to the hypothalamus and pituitary gland, which produce or direct the production of essential hormones such as growth hormone, thyroid hormone, cortisone, as well as reproductive and sexual hormones.
 Low doses of radiation also play a major role in the development of second, radiation-induced cancers.
-Moderate doses, especially in combination with some chemotherapy drugs, can cause hearing loss and other complications.
+A landmark paper from the University of Florida published in 2021 showed that proton therapy reduces the risk of early second tumors compared to treatment with the conventional IMRT.1 Moderate doses of radiation, especially in combination with some chemotherapy drugs, can cause hearing loss and other complications.
 High radiation doses can occasionally cause very dramatic deficits such as paralysis or loss of vision.
 In comparison with conventional photon therapy, proton radiation spares more normal tissue, and thus may reduce the risk of many complications.

 Medulloblastoma is one of the most common malignancies in children.
 It usually starts in the 4th ventricle region of the brain.
 However, it is a high-grade tumor that can use the fluid circulating in the nervous system to spread throughout the brain and spine.
 Although surgery is needed for diagnosis and symptom relief, the most important part of the treatment is radiation therapy, including radiation to the entire brain and spine.
 This treatment, called craniospinal irradiation (CSI), is usually given within a few weeks after surgery.
 In addition to the usual risks of treating the central nervous system mentioned above, spinal treatment with conventional radiation gives radiation to the lung, heart, thyroid, bowel, liver and kidneys, and gonads.
 Proton therapy significantly reduces radiation to the lungs and eliminates radiation to other organs.
 After CSI, additional radiation is given to the tumor itself or surgical bed in the fourth ventricle.
 The use of protons for this part of treatment will decrease the long-term intellectual, hormonal, and hearing effects by eliminating excess radiation to those sites.

-Atypical teratoid rhabdoid tumors (ATRT), supratentorial primitive neuroectodermal tumors (S-PNET), and pineoblastomas are similar tumors to medulloblastoma, but can occur in all parts of the brain.
+Atypical teratoid rhabdoid tumors (ATRT), supratentorial primitive neuroectodermal tumors (S-PNET), and pineoblastomas, and non-germinomatous germ cell tumors (NGGCT) of the central nervous system are similar tumors to medulloblastoma, but can occur in all parts of the brain.
 They frequently require CSI and therefore derive similar advantages from proton therapy.
 When these tumors occur outside the fourth ventricle, proton therapy may be recommended to spare the brain’s developing intellectual regions, hormone centers, and pathways controlling vision and hearing.
 ATRT is a particularly difficult tumor to treat with conventional radiation because it most often occurs in infants and requires intensive chemotherapy in addition to radiation.
 There is growing evidence that proton therapy offers a less damaging approach to treating these infants, particularly in patients who have undergone a complete surgical resection.
+In 2018, researchers from the University of Florida published the results from their experience treating NGGCT in children, the largest series to date involving proton therapy.2

 Side view of a medulloblastoma patient undergoing proton craniospinal irradiation (CSI) (top) and X-ray craniospinal radiation (CSI) (bottom).